The Passenger Arrival Card for New Zealand

 - In section 2b tick the “vacation/holiday” option if you are doing a working holiday or backpacking in New Zealand.

 - One of the most important parts of the card is declaration sections 5 and 6.
 If you don’t declare something that you should have declared, you will face a hefty fine.
 If in doubt, declare it!
 Take a look at the items listed on the card under sections 5 and 6 to see what to avoid packing in your bag.
 If you have sports and outdoors equipment, make sure they are clean before you pack them.
+Get more information on this in Arrival Advice: Biosecurity and Customs in New Zealand.

 - Lastly, keep this card with your passport, as you will need to hand the card in at Customs.
+Learn about that process in Arrival Advice: Passport Control and Immigration.

 Most Popular Videos